-You will become a more knowledgeable and informed person and debates and discussions in the classroom will give you a broad perspective on a wide range of issues and topics.
-You will gain an in-depth knowledge of the culture and contemporary society of Germany.
-Topics will include social issues and trends, as well as the opportunity to explore cultural themes through film or literature.
+You will become a more knowledgeable and informed person; debates and discussions in the classroom will give you a broad perspective on a wide range of issues and topics.
+You will gain an in-depth knowledge of the culture and contemporary society of German-speaking countries.

-- Lots of pair and small-group speaking practice in lessons
+- Regular pair and small-group work

-- Writing in different styles
+- Writing and reading in different styles

 - Researching on the internet